ankitpokhrel/jira-cli/README.md

 ## Known Issues

 1. Not all [Atlassian nodes](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/#nodes) are
-   translated properly at the moment which can cause formatting issue sometimes.
+   translated properly at the moment which can cause formatting issues sometimes.

 ## Feature requests